medchakkir/password_manager/README.md

    - Error messages for invalid inputs
    - Default email field for convenience

+#### CLI Version
+1. **Simple Commands**
+   - Type 'add' to add a new password
+   - Type 'view' to see existing passwords
+   - Type 'q' to quit

+2. **Password Storage**
+   - Stores passwords in a simple text file
+   - Easy to read and modify manually if needed

 ## Data Storage

+### GUI Version
 The application stores all passwords and credentials in a `data.json` file.
 The data is stored in the following format:

 ```json